 "Make sure you have a realistic budget and time frame."
 James from JT Landscapes

 "Take a while to think about what you want/need, put thoughts to paper even if its rough."
 Lee from Project landscaping

 "Start planning at least 6 months before you want to start."
 Matt from 4 Life Landscapes

 When it comes to driveway trends, they follow the same pattern as garden trends – we're seeing grey paving for driveways and hard-wearing materials win the popularity contest.
-Cobble driveways have also had an upswing in 2022 for the classy and unique look they can bring to a property.
+Cobble driveways have also had an upswing in 2023 for the classy and unique look they can bring to a property.
 People also continue to ask for low maintenance front gardens; in general, they want the time they spend pruning and mowing to be within their private outdoor space rather than at the front.
-Porcelain is a growing trend for driveway materials heading into 2023.
-Contemporary, strong and beautiful, porcelain can really make the entry to your home stunning and joy to come home to day after day.
+And our ever-popular Drivesett Tegula range continued to be one of the most searched for products on our website in 2023, we expect that to continue in 2024.

-We hope you've found this article useful, and it's helped inspire your 2023 garden project.
-For more inspiration and photos of gardens, please visit our completed projects and don’t forget to use our virtual sample service to instantly see our paving products in your outdoor space.
+We hope you've found this article useful, and it's helped inspire your 2024 garden project.
+For more inspiration and photos of gardens, please visit our completed projects and don’t forget to use our outdoor reality app to instantly see our paving products in your outdoor space.